Celebrating Pride Month with...Madge Woollard

 What is being an autistic person in the LGBTQ+ community like for you?

 I can’t say I’m really a big part of the community to be honest.
 I do a few things online.
 There’s a Facebook group called Diva community that I’m part of.
 It’s based around Diva magazine, which I read.
-Diva magazine is the leading European magazine for lesbians.
+Diva magazine is the leading European magazine for LGBTQ+ women and non-binary people.
 It’s been going for quite a while now.
-They started an online community during the lockdown, which now has 5000 members.
+They started an online community during the March 2020 lockdown, which now has thousands of members.

 The trans community in particular is really interesting.
 Although we are not transgender ourselves, my wife and I both identify as non-binary (though we are happy using the pronouns ‘she/her’).
 We find we get on particularly well with transgender people, and those of different genders.
 I think there is a huge overlap with autistic people and transgender people.